Substra/substra-documentation/README.md

 If you would like to contribute to this documentation please clone it locally and make a new branch with the suggested changes.

-You should use python `3.8`.
+You should use python `3.10`.

-To deploy the documentation locally you will need to install all the necessary requirements which you can find in the 'requirements.txt' file of the root of this repository.
+To deploy the documentation locally you need to install all the necessary requirements which you can find in the 'requirements.txt' file of the root of this repository.
 You can use pip in your terminal to install it: `pip install -r requirements.txt`.

+You also need to manually install [pandoc](https://github.com/jgm/pandoc/releases/tag/3.1.11.1).

 ### Install substra, substratools and substrafl in editable mode